saadmanrafat/saadmanrafat.github.io/content/blog/2025-05-31-shell-shocked-wire-llm-directly-in-linux-terminal.md

 ### Core Components

 To begin, establish a repository using [UV, a Python package manager](https://saadman.dev/blog/2025-05-15-a-no-nonsense-guide-to-uv-a-python-package-manager/) designed to streamline dependency management and virtual environments.
-Next, navigate to [Groq](https://groq.com/) (not Grok), register for their service, and obtain a free API key from their developer portal.
+Next, navigate to [Groq](https://groq.com/) (not Grok), register for their service, and get a free API key from their developer portal.
 Groq offers production-ready models such as `gemma2-9b-it`, `meta-llama/Llama-Guard-4-12B`, `llama-3.1-8b-instant` and more at no cost, though API rate limits and context token window restrictions apply.
 A comprehensive list of their [supported models is provided](https://console.groq.com/docs/models).

 The initial approach considered LangChain, but its intricate nature led to its exclusion from this project.
-As a result, we will utilize the `requests` library to communicate with Groq's LLMs through API calls.
+As a result, we will use the `requests` library to communicate with Groq's LLMs through API calls.
 It is important to note that Groq is not currently supported by LangChain.
 However, as engineers, we are adept at finding solutions.

 ```python
 # Core workflow